Article 1

 Duties of Editorial Board Members and Honorary Members

-3. Conducting peer reviews within their area of expertise.
+To perform peer reviews within their expertise.

-6. Encouraging the development of thematic issues dedicated to specific scientific topics.
+To promote thematic issues dedicated to specific scientific topics.

 Article 11